Mike Esposito (American football)

-Michael John Esposito (born April 24, 1953) is an American former professional football player who was a running back for the Atlanta Falcons of the National Football League (NFL).
-He attended Wilmington High School in Massachusetts and played college football for the Boston College Eagles.
+Michael John Esposito (born April 24, 1953) is an American former professional football player.
+He is perhaps best known as the player depicted in the logo for the East–West Shrine Bowl.

+Esposito attended Wilmington High School in Massachusetts and played college football for the Boston College Eagles as a running back.
+He went on to play in the National Football League (NFL) for parts of three seasons (1976–1978) with the Atlanta Falcons.

-Esposito was a participant in the 1974 East–West Shrine Game.
-As part of the game, each player would visit the Shriners Hospitals for Children.
+Esposito was a participant in the 50th edition of the East–West Shrine Game, contested in December 1974 in Stanford, California.
+As part of activities leading up to the game, each player would visit the Shriners Hospitals for Children.
 While visiting, he noticed Nicole Worley-Urteaga, a two-year-old patient with Holt-Oram syndrome.
 She appeared frightened and was crying.
 Esposito took her hand to calm her down and they walked down the hallway together.
 A photographer from a local newspaper noticed the scene and snapped a photo of the two.
-The image became the inspiration for the official logo of the East-West Shrine Game and is displayed annually on the 50-yard line.
+The image became the inspiration for the official logo of the annual all-star contest, now known as the East–West Shrine Bowl, and is displayed annually on the 50-yard line.
+Esposito and Urteaga met again prior to the 100th edition of the game, played in January 2025.